Acovid/file-content-analyzer/README.md

 If you see it elsewhere, you likely ran a different copy of the tool.

 ### Some files are skipped

 The tool ignores files it cannot decode as text (or that error on read).
-This is expected behavior.
+Files may also be skipped due to extension filters in `config.json`.

 ---